istoff/projects/skeletons/README.md

 Not meant to be useful to anyone other than me.

 They are formatted as something I can understand rather than best practises

+Files with extension .gv must be viewed in a GraphViz Client.